 Understanding JPMorgan Chase's Unusual Options Activity

-On Wednesday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
-After the option alert, the stock price moved up to $155.15.
+Shares of JPMorgan Chase (NYSE:JPM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $156.63.

 - Sentiment: BULLISH